 The book has been adapted and expanded from the original online journal that I started writing almost ten years ago.
 Why did I start?
 Wind the clock back to Summer 2010.
-I was going to be absent from work for an extended period whilst I underwent surgery.
+I was going to be away from work for an extended period whilst undergoing surgery.
 A colleague made an off-the-cuff remark that she would like to know how I was getting on whilst away so why not try blogging?
-It might also prove interesting to other IBD sufferers who were about to follow a similar path.
+She thought it might also prove interesting to other IBD sufferers who were about to follow a similar path.
 As the list of individual posts grew it seemed sensible to amalgamate them into a narrative and take the opportunity to cull some of the more long-winded or repetitive sections.